ismet55555/PDW-Asym-2Link/README.md

  3. **energy**: Kinetic, potential, and total energy of the walker.
  4. **force**: Ground reaction forces parallel and perpendicular to the walking surface.
  5. **collision**: Information of all walker heel collision events during the simulation.
- 6. **other**: Other uncategorized metrics such as hip height, and step length.
+ 6. **other**: Other un-categorized metrics such as hip height, and step length.
  7. **fail**: Information about any walker failure, if failure occurs.

 Please review the complete list of the `results` struct variable [here](#misc/results.txt).

 Note that often times the data is pre-processed as follows:
  - Divided up into left and right leg
- - For conveninece the data has suplemental basic statistics calculated such as mean, meadian, min, max
+ - For convenience the data has supplemental basic statistics calculated such as mean, meadian, min, max
  - Per step data is interpolated for other elected post-processing steps such as averaging per step data.

 #### Struct Map Viewer